 Has your child ever come out of the bathroom in tears, saying, “Mommy, it hurts when I poop?”
 The likely cause is constipation, a very common problem in children.

 Sometimes a constipated child might actually appear to have diarrhea, which can be confusing.
-What’s happening here is that a large formed stool has gotten stuck in your child’s rectum, and somewhat liquid stool gets passed around it.
+What’s happening here is that a large formed stool has gotten stuck in your child’s rectum, and liquid stool gets passed around it.

 - Side effects of certain medications

-There are three primary treatments for most cases of constipation, and they usually work hand-in-hand:
+There are three primary treatments for most cases of constipation, and they usually work hand-in-hand.

-Regular toilet time.
+- Regular toilet time.
 Encourage your child to use the toilet first thing in the morning and after every meal or snack.
 Particularly for a younger child, you may get better results by telling, not asking.
 Instead of suggesting, “Do you need to go to the bathroom?” simply say, “Time to go to the bathroom now.”

 You’ll get the best results if you combine all three of these approaches.
-A high-fiber diet isn’t likely to clear up a serious case of constipation on its own without the help of a stool softener; on the other hand, once your child stops taking a stool softener, if he stays on a low-fiber diet and doesn’t get enough healthy fluids, the problem is likely to happen again.
+A high-fiber diet isn’t likely to clear up a serious case of constipation on its own without the help of a stool softener; on the other hand, once your child stops taking a stool softener, if they stay on a low-fiber diet and doesn’t get enough healthy fluids, the problem is likely to happen again.